Most interesting landmarks of India

 - Badrinath temple – Uttarakhand.
 One of holiest Hindu shrines, devoted to god Vishnu.
 Built in the 9th century AD.
 Ornate, brightly painted shrine with hot sulfur springs below it.

 - Bawangaja – Madhya Pradesh.
-Famous Jainist pilgrimage site, renowned due to 26 meters high statue, which, most likely has been carved out in cliff in the early 12th century.
+Famous Jain pilgrimage site, renowned due to 26 meters high statue, which, most likely has been carved out in cliff in the early 12th century.

-- Chennakesava temple – Mysore.
+- Chennakesava temple in Belur – Mysore.
 One of the most impressive and ornate examples of Hoysala style in architecture, built in 1268.
 Building is covered with seemingly countless sculptures.

 - Dilwara temples – Rajasthan.
 Five beautiful Jain temples built in the 11th – 13th centuries, renowned due to skillful use of marble in design and intricate stone carvings.